-John Thomas “Mac” McAleese, was born on 25 April 1949 in Scotland.
+John Thomas “Mac” McAleese was born on 25 April 1949 in Scotland.
 He grew up in Laurieston, Falkirk.
-McAleese joined the British army in 1969 and soon was deployed to 59th independent command, Royal Engineers.
+McAleese joined the British army in 1969 and soon was deployed to the 59th independent command, Royal Engineers.
 He was just 20 years old.
-Six years later, he moved to Hereford in 1975 after he passed the selection course for the SAS.
+Six years later, he moved to Hereford in 1975 after he passed the SAS selection course.
 He served in the rank of Lance Corporal in the B squadron, 22 SAS Regiment.

 As John Mac told in the TV show, the moment which changed his life was the hostage crisis in the Iranian embassy.
-McAleese became famous after he was spotted with members of SAS Blue Team live on television.
-John McAleese was seen on the first-floor balcony of the Iranian embassy, just at the moment when he attempts to place an explosive charge on the door.
+McAleese became famous after he was spotted with the SAS Blue Team members live on television.
+John McAleese was seen on the Iranian embassy’s first-floor balcony when attempting to place an explosive charge on the door.
 It was moments before they stormed the building on 05 May 1980.

 SAS: Are you tough enough?

-John McAleese becomes famous when he told his life story in the TV Show named SAS: Are you tough enough?
-With his mustaches trademark in the shape of a horseshoe, he was shortly recognized as the legend of the World’s special forces.
+John McAleese became famous when he told his life story in the TV show SAS: Are you tough enough?
+With his mustaches trademarked in the shape of a horseshoe, he was shortly recognized as the legend of the World’s special forces.
 The show was aired on British television and had a certain success.

-It was produced from 2002-2004 exposing volunteer members of the public to the experience of the British Army’s Special Air Service’s selection process.
+It was produced from 2002-2004, exposing volunteer members of the public to the experience of the British Army’s Special Air Service’s selection process.
 It was presented by Dermot O’Leary, alongside already mentioned John Mac.
-The TV show is filmed in Southern Morocco – and the contestants will be staying in a makeshift training camp within a 150-year-old Kasbar, or fortress, in the foothills of the mountains.
+The TV show is filmed in Southern Morocco – and the contestants will be staying in a makeshift training camp within a 150-year-old Kasbar, or fortress, in the mountains’ foothills.